joaoventura/flask-static-site/README.md

 Flask-static-site is a Python 3 application and depends on the **Flask** microframework, **flask_flatpages** to read and parse markdown files from the filesystem and **flask_frozen** to generate static html files for each URL route.
 Install them with:

-> pip3 install flask, flask_flatpages, flask_frozen
+> pip3 install -r requirements.txt

 To get flask-static-site, you can clone this repository or download a zip file from the right menu.